daq-tools/kotori/doc/source/development/systemd.rst

    Amend ``/usr/lib/systemd/system/kotori.service`` and adapt path to executable to ``/usr/local/sbin/kotori`` in ExecStart

-.. attention:: Symlinking does not work in any case!
+.. attention:: Symlinking does not always work!
 See also:

     | systemctl enable fails for symlinks in /etc/systemd/system
     | https://bugzilla.redhat.com/show_bug.cgi?id=955379